-All staff that are appointed to work at Fishergate Primary School are recruited in accordance with the statutory guidance Keeping Children safe in Education (May 2016) and 'Safeguarding Children and Safer

-Recruitment in Education' which came into force in January 2007 The 'Recruitment and Selection Checklist' contained in this document is used to ensure the full range of checks are carried out so as to minimize the possibility of children suffering harm from those whom they consider to be in positions of trust.
-Only those members of staff who are familiar with the intimate care policy and Policy for Safeguarding are involved in the intimate care of children.
+All staff that are appointed to work at Fishergate Primary School are recruited in accordance with the statutory guidance Keeping Children safe in Education (2021) and 'Safeguarding Children and Safer Recruitment in Education' updated in 2012.
+A full range of checks are carried out to minimise the possibility of children suffering harm from those whom they consider to be in positions of trust.
+All members of staff work in accordance to the intimate care policy and Policy for Safeguarding.

-Where anticipated, intimate care arrangements are agreed between the school and parents and, when appropriate and possible, by the child.
-Consent forms are signed by the parent and stored in the child's file.
-Only in emergency would staff undertake any aspect of intimate care that has not been agreed by parents and school.
-Parents would then be contacted immediately.
+Where anticipated, intimate care arrangements are agreed between the school and parents/carers and, when appropriate and possible, by the child.
+Consent forms are signed by the parent and stored in the child's file on CPoms.
+Only in emergency would staff undertake any aspect of intimate care that has not been agreed by parents/carers and school.
+Parents/carers would then be contacted immediately.